Greg Murphy (politician)

 Gregory Francis Murphy (born March 5, 1963) is an American politician and urologist representing North Carolina's 3rd congressional district in the U.S. House of Representatives since 2019.
 He served as a representative in the North Carolina General Assembly from 2015 to 2019.
+Murphy is a member of the Republican Party.

 Early life and education

-Murphy was born in Tarrytown, New York and raised in Raleigh, North Carolina, and attended Needham B. Broughton High School.
-After high school, he attended Davidson College as an Edward Crosland Stuart Scholar.
-He then completed medical school at the University of North Carolina at Chapel Hill, where he graduated with honors and as a member of the Alpha Omega Alpha medical honor society.
+Murphy was born in Tarrytown, New York, and raised in Raleigh, North Carolina, where he attended Needham B. Broughton High School.
+After high school, he attended Davidson College.
+He then completed medical school at the University of North Carolina at Chapel Hill.

 After completing his residency in urology and renal transplantation at the University of Kentucky, Murphy and his wife settled in Greenville, North Carolina, where he began his medical practice.

 Medical career

 Murphy has traveled as a medical missionary.
 When he was 20 years old, he spent a summer in Bihar, India, working in a Catholic leprosy hospital.
 Murphy performed medical missionary work in Haiti after the 2010 earthquake.

 Murphy served as president of a medical practice and also as Chief of Staff of Vidant Medical Center.
 He was a member of the faculty at the Brody School of Medicine at East Carolina University and served as Davidson College Alumni President from 2015 to 2017 while also serving on the board of trustees.

 In 2017, Murphy received a Distinguished Leadership Award from the American Association of Clinical Urologists.

 In 2019, Murphy received a Distinguished Medical Alumnus Award from the University of North Carolina School of Medicine.